• Skip to primary navigation

 Jump to Recipe Print Recipe

 Bistec a la Criolla is a traditional and popular dish in Colombia.
-This beef with Colombian style creole sauce or hogao is full of flavor and delicious served over white rice with fried ripe plantain and avocado on the side.
+This beef recipe is very easy to make and full of flavor.

 Bistec a la Criolla ( Colombian -Style Creole Steak) |mycolombianrecipes.comPin